 Kitchen Tip: To keep waffles warm while cooking additional batches of waffles or while making sausage gravy, place cooked waffles on a baking sheet in a preheated 225 degree oven until ready to serve.

-Eager to make this twist on the classic biscuits and gravy for brunch today or brinner tonight?!?!
-Sign up for the J4U coupon program, via Safeway, and save $.55 on one roll of Jimmy Dean Refrigerated Sausage.
-Also, be sure and grab other Hillshire Brands™ coupons and make one of these fabulous recipes for dinner this week:
+Make this twist on the classic biscuits and gravy for brunch today or brinner tonight!
+Also, be sure and make one of these fabulous recipes for dinner this week:

 Pretzel Wrapped Lit’l Smokies (Making the World Cuter)